ssbc/jitdb/README.md

 Get the latest seq of an index

-### liveQuerySingleIndex(operation, cb)
+### live(operation, cb)

-Operation must be a single index, such as the contact index.
-With this results matching the index will be returned in callback as they are added to the database.
-The index is *not* updated when using this method.
+Will setup a pull stream and this in `cb`.
+The pull stream will emit new values as they are added to the underlying log.
+This is meant to run after `paginate` or `all`.

+Please note the index is *not* updated when using this method and only one live deferred offset stream is supported.

 ### onReady(cb)